Constance Shotter

 Constance Ada Shotter, Lady Taylor (5 October 1911 – 1989) was a British actress who appeared in several films in the 1930s.

+Biography

-Shotter was born in London.
-By 1926 she was a chorus dancer, appearing in The Midnight Follies a Dinner, Dancing and Review by A. P. Herbert, choreographed by Penelope Spencer.
+Shotter was born in London.By 1926 she was a chorus dancer, appearing in The Midnight Follies a Dinner, Dancing and Review by A. P. Herbert, choreographed by Penelope Spencer.
 Like her sister she moved from the chorus line and appeared in a series of British films in the 1930s.

 Shotter married firstly Adney Gibbons, son of Walter Gibbons, in 1928.
 They had a son.
 She married secondly Charles Stuart Taylor, Member of Parliament for Eastbourne on 20 May 1936.
 They had four children.